P0cL4bs/kadimus/README.md

 - [x] data://text RCE
 - [x] expect://cmd RCE
 - [x] Source code disclosure
-- [x] Command shell interface through HTTP Request
+- [x] Command shell interface through HTTP request
 - [x] Proxy support (socks4://, socks4a://, socks5:// ,socks5h:// and http://)
 - [x] Proxy socks5 support for remote connections

 ## Compile:

-First, make sure you have all dependencies installed in your system.
+First, make sure you have all dependencies installed in your system: `libcurl`, `libopenssl`, `libpcre` and `libssh`.
-Dependencies: libcurl, libopenssl, libpcre and libssh

 Then you can clone the repository, to get the source code:
 ```sh